SethiAbhinav/HealthHelpAI/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Thanks to the developers of Streamlit, Together.ai, and MindsDB for their amazing tools and libraries.
+- Thanks to the developers of Streamlit, Together.ai, Upstage and MindsDB for their amazing tools and libraries.